 This just meant that we using the tools for their intended purpose and not for anything else.
 I then did a quick demonstration of all of our tools.
 Pliers were only used for popping off limbs and other parts, and not for cutting.
 Scissors were used for cutting off loose limbs, but not to be used as pliers.
 Screwdrivers were meant for unscrewing parts and carefully popping up seams, not as knives.

 Maybe give a mini-demonstration about how each tool could be used on a toy.
 Not only will it provide instruction, but it will demonstrate what the event actually is.
-I had a few gasps from kids when I started pulling off limbs with pliers, so I feel it’s good to get some of that shock out of the way so kids can feel free to have fun.
+I had a few gasps from kids when I started pulling off limbs with pliers, so I feel it’s good to get some of that shock out of the way so kids can feel free to have fun, or leave if it’s not their thing.

 Rule No. 4–Think before Doing!